 - You won’t be forced into a contract

-- Fire TV access is not available, but you can stream on mobile devices, Roku, Chromecast, and Apple TV
+- You can stream on mobile devices, Roku, Chromecast, Amazon Fire TV, and Apple TV

 - The cloud-DVR offers unlimited space

 YouTube TV is dedicated to offering local channels to as many homes as possible.
 They come in second to only Hulu Live in that department.
-While you can’t stream on Amazon Fire TV devices, most other devices are available, and the mobile app is great.
-Sign up is easy, but you’ll need to make sure that YouTube TV is available in your area as it’s not available nationwide just yet!
+Sign up is easy, so you can be ready to start streaming all of your favorite ABC shows in no time!

 Our YouTube TV review has more details.